 So we understand that now filing criminal cases in the Indian social system has become too easy for women.
 Also when the cruelty under 498a is defined still many frivolous cases are filed and goes to court because police are duty-bound to register all cases under ‘Crime against women’ and only a court can decide or dismiss them.

 Thus we can see that in rape (IPC 375, 376 and under Nirbhaya Act) and in IPC 498a cases some cases that do not even qualify as the crime are filed and all of these clog our judicial system.
 Police can arrest the accused with immediate effect in these cases.
 Thus the SC order and hence so many debates.
 These cases are the reason why justice is delayed and most often denied to the real victims.
 However, feminists who are supposed to act on behalf of women do not understand this and in fact act against the interest of real victims.

 Remember, making every interaction a crime does not make Indian society any better place to live in.
-That is definitely not women empowerment and only creates disturbance in our lives.
-This makes our life miserable and helps the legal terrorists and those who do business with women empowerment.
+That is definitely not women empowerment and only creates a disturbance in our lives.
+This makes our life miserable and helps legal terrorists and those who do business with women empowerment.

 are responsible for your future.
 Don’t ruin it.